floraxinru/Pandas-NumPy_hidden-gems-movies/README.md

 Furthermore, I would also like to find out the proportion of each genre in these titles (using a pie chart) - my hypothesis is Romance movies will take up the largest proportion, but I would like to test that.

 Insights from this study would be valuable for movie industry professionals for finding good movie directors and small-scale productions to invest in, for film festival organizers and independent cinemas to expand their line-ups by-genre, and also for independent movie fans like me!

+## Dataset
+The movielens dataset was provided by the MOOC instructors.
+It is publicly available for download at <http://grouplens.org/datasets/>.

+From the README file of the movielens dataset:

+> This dataset (ml-20m) describes 5-star rating and free-text tagging activity from [MovieLens](http://movielens.org), a movie recommendation service.
+It contains 20000263 ratings and 465564 tag applications across 27278 movies.
+These data were created by 138493 users between January 09, 1995 and March 31, 2015.
+This dataset was generated on March 31, 2015, and updated on October 17, 2016 to update links.csv and add genome-* files.

+> Users were selected at random for inclusion.
+All selected users had rated at least 20 movies.
+No demographic information is included.
+Each user is represented by an id, and no other information is provided.

+> The data are contained in six files, `genome-scores.csv`, `genome-tags.csv`, `links.csv`, `movies.csv`, `ratings.csv` and `tags.csv`.
+More details about the contents and use of all these files follows.

 ## Research Questions
 * What are the highly-rated but unpopular “hidden gems” titles from the IMDB movie dataset?